top of page

 2. Engine swapping is allowed.
 Engines must be mounted within 4’’ of the original mounts.
 Any mounting of the engine will be allowed provided it does not reinforce the car in any way.
 You may chain the engine.

-3. Headers or exhaust manifolds are mandatory and must either exit below under the car behind the driver, or header upright pipes must stick up past the hood minimum of 4’’.
+3. Headers or exhaust manifolds are mandatory and must either exit below the car behind the driver, or stick up above the hood.

-6. -Lower engine cradles will be permitted but must not attach to the frame.
-Must only be attached to the crossmember or saddle.
+6. Lower engine cradles are permitted but must only be attached to the crossmember or saddle.

 Transmission: